hololinked - Pythonic Object-Oriented Supervisory Control & Data Acquisition / Internet of Things

 - control method execution and property write with a custom finite state machine.

-- auto-generate Thing Description for Web of Things applications (inaccurate, continuously developed but usable).
+- auto-generate Thing Description for Web of Things applications.

 - use serializer of your choice (except for HTTP) - MessagePack, JSON, pickle etc. & extend serialization to suit your requirement.
-HTTP Server will support only JSON serializer to maintain compatibility with node-wot.
+HTTP Server will support only JSON serializer to maintain comptibility with Javascript (MessagePack may be added later).
 Default is JSON serializer based on msgspec.

 - asyncio compatible - async RPC server event-loop and async HTTP Server - write methods in async

-- have flexibility in process architecture - run HTTP Server & python object in separate processes or in the same process, serve multiple objects with same HTTP server etc.
+- serve multiple objects with the same HTTP server, run HTTP Server & python object in separate processes or the same process

 Again, please check examples or the code for explanations.
 Documentation is being activety improved.